FSD2885 Welfare and Services in Finland 2004: Face-to-Face Interviews of the Elderly

 - Moisio, Pasi (National Research and Development Centre for Welfare and Health (STAKES))

-activities of daily living, care of the elderly, elderly, family policy, health, health policy, health services, home help, housing of the elderly, living conditions, quality of life, satisfaction, social and welfare policy, social networks, social services, social welfare, well-being (health)
+activities of daily living, care of the elderly, elderly, family policy, health, health policy, health services, home help, housing for the elderly, living conditions, quality of life, satisfaction, social networks, social services, social welfare, welfare policy, well-being (health)

 Welfare and Services in Finland is a panel survey that combines telephone and face-to-face interviews, postal surveys and register data.
 The aim of the study is to offer up-to-date, reliable and extensive research data on Finnish welfare and the use of welfare services.
 This dataset is based on data collected through face-to-face interviews from people aged over 79.
 Main topics included parents and childhood, housing, economic circumstances, physical and mental health, accessibility and use of health services, need for care and assistance, social networks, and feelings about own life.

 First, the respondents were asked about their parents' latest occupations, financial circumstances in the childhood home, the respondent's status in employment and occupation before retiring, and age when retired.
 Relating to current housing, questions charted tenure, number of rooms, floor area, satisfaction with various aspects of the housing, and difficulties with the home.
 Some questions studied the respondents' economic circumstances, for example, savings and ability to pay for food.
 They were also asked whether different services were close enough to their home (e.g. grocery shop, bank).